philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 # Exercise \#1: Create a Portal Webpage

 **Objective:** In this exercise, you will create a new webpage that will display some static content as well as a list of buildings from Dataverse.
-We will use the Portals editor, which is similar to other website editors such as WordPress.
+We will use the Portals Studio, which is similar to other website editors such as WordPress.

 ## Task \#1: Navigate to Portal